 - Describe what Samantha does for the talent contest.
-Kristin says, "You bombed."
-What does that mean? - In what way does Samantha plan to get revenge on Richard?
+What does it mean to "bomb"? - In what way does Samantha plan to get revenge on Richard?
 How does the plan go?

 Chapter 13: On Our Way

 - Why does Jen "beep" when going through the airport's metal detector?
 How does Samantha find out Jen's secret? - Describe some of Samantha's experiences on the airplane. - Where does Samantha's mom plan to stop on the way to the Grand Canyon?
 How long is the drive to the Grand Canyon? - What does Jen teach Samantha while in the car?